qgis/QGIS-Documentation/source/docs/training_manual/spatial_databases/simple_feature_model.rst

    (SRID) you want to use.
 This is because you entered the geometry of the new point using a plain string of text, which does not automatically add the correct projection information.
-Obviously, the new point needs to use the same SRID as the dataset it is being added to, so you need to specify it.
+Obviously, the new point needs to use the same SRID as the data-set it is being added to, so you need to specify it.

    If at this point you were using a graphical interface, for example, specifying the projection for each point would be automatic.
-In other words, you usually won't need to worry about using the correct projection for every point you want to add if you've already specified it for that dataset, as we did earlier.
+In other words, you usually won't need to worry about using the correct projection for every point you want to add if you've already specified it for that data-set, as we did earlier.

-Now is probably a good time to fire up QGIS and try to view your :kbd:`people` table.
+Now is probably a good time to open QGIS and try to view your :kbd:`people` table.
 Also, we should try editing / adding / deleting records and then performing select queries in the database to see how the data has changed.